No items found.

 This is achievable in two significant ways:

 • Reducing uncertainty: All production scheduling methods rely on the quality of problem inputs.
 Accurate characterization of uncertainty helps improve production schedules.
 For example, more accurate demand/supply forecasts are possible with time-series forecasting.
 More accurate equipment availability forecasts can be based on time-to-failure and survival analysis.
-A better understanding of the plant operations is obtainable with discrete-event simulations.
+A better understanding of the plant operations is obtainable with discrete-event simulations

 • Faster decision-making: The use of AI/ML allows scheduling decisions that improve on rule-of-thumb-based methods.
 Importantly, they are fast in production and provide recommendations in real-time to adapt to the changing production environment.